KaisuuD/moments/README.md

 # Moments

-## Take a moment, slow down, and immortalize these fleeting moments with 'Moments'.
+## Take a moment, slow down.
+And immortalize these fleeting moments with 'Moments'.

 ### Purpose
 Through the words, strengthen the spiritual connection between individuals and the universe.